-Firms are dedicated to maximizing their profits by choosing the optimal prices.
+Both firms are dedicated to maximizing their profits by choosing optimal prices.
 Based on the first-order conditions of Eqs.
-(40-1) and (40-2), the equilibrium manipulation efforts and the equilibrium prices for each firm are obtained.
+(40-1) and (40-2), the equilibrium manipulation efforts and the equilibrium prices for each firm are thus obtained.

 Lemma 7

-When both firms manipulate online reviews, the equilibrium prices, manipulation effort and profits are as follows under the conditions of and :
+When both firms manipulate online reviews, the equilibrium prices, manipulation effort, and profits under the conditions of and are as follows: